 On the surface of it, the timing of falling asleep seems fairly easy to understand.
 Once you have been awake for a certain period of time, you become tired and eventually go to sleep.

-A recent study published in Frontiers in Human Neuroscience suggests
+A study published in Frontiers in Human Neuroscience suggests

 Sleep is not a state of nothingness.
-Rather, falling asleep and staying asleep is an active process.
+Rather, falling and staying asleep is an active process.

 Like a healthy diet and sufficient exercise, restorative sleep is a fundamental pillar of health.